Table of Contents

 What is cervical cancer?

 - Inflammation (irritation).
-This can be caused by an infection of the cervix, including a yeast infection, infection with the human papillomavirus (HPV), the herpes virus, or many other infections.
+This can be caused by an infection of the cervix.
+These include yeast infections, HPV, the herpes virus, or many other infections.

 - Abnormal cells.
 These changes are called cervical dysplasia.
-The cells are not cancer cells, but may be precancerous (which means they could eventually turn into cancer).
+The cells are not cancer cells, but may be precancerous.
+This means they could eventually turn into cancer.